2022–23 Paris Saint-Germain FC (women) season

-The 2022–23 season is the 52nd season in the existence of Paris Saint-Germain Féminine and the club's 36th season in the top flight of French football.
-In addition to the domestic league, they are participating in this season's editions of the Coupe de France Féminine and the UEFA Women's Champions League, having finished runners-up to Lyon in the Trophée des Champions at the start of the season.
+The 2022–23 season is the 52nd season in the existence of Paris Saint-Germain and the club's 36th season in the top flight of French football.
+In addition to the domestic league, they are participating in this season's edition of the Coupe de France Féminine having already exited in the quarter-finals of the UEFA Women's Champions League and finished runners-up to Lyon in the Trophée des Champions at the start of the season.